There's a Girl in My Soup: Production

 The film is based on the stage comedy There's a Girl in My Soup, written by Terence Frisby, produced by Michael Codron, directed by Bob Chetwyn and starring Donald Sinden, Barbara Ferris and Jon Pertwee.
+Codron said an investor was Nat Cohen.
 It ran for six and a half years in the West End, from 1966 to 1973, including three years at the Globe Theatre (now The Gielgud), breaking records to become London's longest-running comedy.
 This record was later broken by No Sex Please, We're British and then Run for Your Wife.

-Film rights were bought in 1967 by Columbia and Nat Cohen.
-Eventually Mike Frankovich became producer and the Boultings directed.
+Columbia and Nat Cohen of Anglo Amalgamated bought the film rights in 1966 for £100,000.
+Mike Frankovich produced the film and John Boulting directed.

 Goldie Hawn signed in January 1969.
 The movie introduced Christopher Cazenove, who later co-starred on Dynasty, and Nicola Pagett, who played Elizabeth Bellamy on Upstairs, Downstairs.

-It was one of a series of supporting roles for Diana Dors that revived her career.
+Diana Dors's performance was one in a series of supporting roles that revived her career.

 A novelisation of the film, written by Raymond Hitchcock, was published in 1971.